rosi-zh/React-Final-Project/README.md

 # Deployment
 **Healthy Place** website is deployed on: https://healthy-place-project.web.app/
+- Front end is deployed using Firebase;
+- Back end is deployed using Render.

 # Brief overview
 The project is separated in to two roles - Guest and User.